-I recently attended an event where international speaker Ravi Zacharias relayed a conversation he’d had about leadership.
+I recently attended an event where a presenter relayed a conversation he’d had about leadership.
 He was in Aman, Jordan where he was invited to meet Prince Ra’ad, last heir to the throne in Iraq and cousin of the former King Hussein of Jordan.
 As they met at the Palatial Grounds he asked, simply to make conversation, “What is the greatest need of the hour?”

 The Prince replied quickly and decisively: “Leadership and youth.”
 He continued, “How we lead is going to train our young people in the years to come.
 And we better lead with nobility, and dignity, and integrity or the next generation will bring havoc and destruction.”